termsurf/talk/readme.md

 import ipaToTalk from '@termsurf/talk/make/ipa/talk'
 ```

-## Tone Text
+## ToneText

 You can also transform Talk into
-[Tone Text](https://github.com/termsurf/tone) by writing it in ASCII,
+[ToneText](https://github.com/termsurf/tone) by writing it in ASCII, and
-and running it through the tone text code, which is freely available and
+running it through the tone text code, which is freely available and
 open source there.

 ```ts